Crackdown on insurance fraud exposes 1 billion pounds of bogus claims

 "The impact of the Insurance Fraud Enforcement Department, the development of the Insurance Fraud Register and the work of insurers' own fraud investigation teams underline our determination to deter potential cheats," he said.

-Britain's insurance industry is dominated by home grown blue chip firms such as RSA, Admiral and Direct Line.
+Britain's insurance industry is dominated by home grown blue chip firms such as RSA (RSA.L), Admiral (ADML.L) and Direct Line (DLGD.L).

 (Reporting by Chris Vellacott; editing by Patrick Graham)